holin034/cse15l-lab-reports/LabReport3.md

 # Lab Report 3
 ## `grep -rl` Command:
-- The command `grep -rl` is used to search the files that contains the specific word in those files.
-It is useful because if I am trying to find a file that contains "Hi" value, I will use the `grep -rl` command to search for that file.
+- The command `grep -rl` is used to search the files that contain the specific pattern/text in those files.
+It is useful because if the user is trying to find a file that contains a specific word, they can use the `grep -rl` command to search for that file.

 ### Example 1:
 - The input of command: